Orbenson/Liver_Disease_Prediction-using-Machine-Learning/README.md

 * Install the required Python packages by running the following command in the terminal:

 # **Copy code**
-* pip install scikit-learn pandas numpy matplotlib
+* pip install scikit-learn pandas numpy matplotlib PySpark

 # **Usage**